Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 NOTE: Appointments are strongly encouraged.
-Not all providers offer drop-in vaccinations: walk-ups are available on a very limited basis as supply allows.
-The pediatric formula of the Pfizer vaccine is different than the vaccine for people 12 & older: not all Pfizer clinics will offer the pediatric vaccine.
-Please inquire for availability and be sure to select "age 5 to 11" when making an online appointment.
+Not all providers offer drop-in vaccinations: walk-ups are available on a limited basis as supply allows.
+The pediatric formula of COVID-19 vaccines is different than the vaccine for people 12 & older: not all clinics will over vaccines for infants and young children.

 Please read the following information carefully to help you prepare for your child’s vaccine.

 Vaccine appointments are strongly recommended.
 There is strong demand for the vaccine and not all vaccine locations will allow walk-ins.
 If possible, plan ahead.
 Rest assured, everyone who wishes to have their child vaccinated will have an opportunity to make an appointment in the coming days and weeks.

 When preparing for your child’s appointment, be sure to plan ahead!
 Know what you need to bring to make it a smooth experience for both you and your child.

 - Children must be accompanied by a parent or guardian.